MAUIL: Multi-level Attribute Embedding for Semi-supervised User Identity Linkage: Model Specification

-where $W$ and $b$ are the weight matrix and the bias of Autoencoder.
+where $W$ and $b$ are the weight matrix and the bias of the autoencoder.
 For any $i\in\{1,2,\ldots,n\}$, $\overrightarrow{\mathbf{p}_{i}^c}$ is the character-level feature vector of the count-weighted vector $\overrightarrow{\mathbf{x}_{i}^c}$.
-Algorithm \ref{alg:char_emb} presents the entire procedure of character-level attribute embedding by a function, called CharLevelEmb. { \textbf{Input:}} { \textbf{Output:}}
+Algorithm \ref{alg:char_emb} presents the entire procedure of character-level attribute embedding with a function called CharLevelEmb. { \textbf{Input:}} { \textbf{Output:}}